The Equality of Men and Women

 Under the New Covenant sealed in Jesus' blood, each one of us has a direct connection with each member of the Godhead - no one needs to intercede or reach out on our behalf.
 No one is meant to act as a priest on our behalf to "present" us before the Lord as under the Old Covenant.

 We need to read Ephesians 5:21, which begins this new section of teaching, to put verse 22 and the verses which follow into context.
-(See examples below.)
+(See four examples below of how Bibles handle or mishandle this verse.)

 That means husbands to wives, wives to husbands.